 In order for certain health care workers to obtain visas to work to in the United States, they need to obtain a VisaScreen Certificate.

-Health care workers who received their degrees in the US, most of Canada, Australia, New Zealand and the United Kingdom are exempt from having to take English Exams for VisaScreen.
+Health care workers who received their degrees in the United States, Canada (except for Quebec Province), Australia, New Zealand, Ireland and the United Kingdom are exempt from having to take English Exams for VisaScreen.

 This page links to the following English Exams for VisaScreen: